Records of the University Retirees Action Committee

 Scope and Contents

 The Records of the University Retirees Action Committee contains materials dated 1984 to 1997.
 Subjects include the Larimer County District Court case 91 CV 346, Ager et al v.
 Public Employees Retirement Association (PERA).
 Many of the files are from the law office of Hamilton and Faatz, representatives for PERA.
-Material types include correspondence between the University Retirees' Action Committee (URAC) members and counsel and correspondence between all involved parties, transcripts (both court and reporters), legal research and notes, depositions, retirement pians, affidavits, case files, pleadings, and a cassette tape.
-The greatest portion of the collection consists of legal transcripts of the case, from the initial injunction, through pleadings, and the appeal.
+Material types include correspondence between the University Retirees' Action Committee (URAC) members and counsel and correspondence between all involved parties, transcripts (both court and reporters), legal research and notes, depositions, retirement plans, affidavits, case files, pleadings, and a cassette tape.
+The greatest portion of the collection consists of legal transcripts of the case from the initial injunction, through pleadings, and the appeal.
 The cassette tape captures an interview with LeMoyne Anderson, a member of URAC and the donor of the collection.

 - Creation: 1984-1997